lazpeng/etsuko/README.md

 *only* the [Events] part of a .ass file (generated using Aegisub, for example) from the second line onwards (ignoring the one that starts with Format:).

-Only timing and line content information is used from the .ass format, so any modifiers that can be applied to an individual line or the player itself are custom-made and handled separately (the full list can be seen in song.c).
+Only timing and line content information are used from the .ass format, so any modifiers that can be applied to an individual line or the player itself are custom-made and handled separately (the full list can be seen in song.c).